Barbour Living Historical Heritage Village

 Elliston Root Cellars

-Elliston is located on the tip of the Bonavista Peninsula known for whale watching, bird watching and a sandy beach.
+Tourism Elliston Inc. Elliston is located on the tip of the Bonavista Peninsula known for whale watching, bird watching and a sandy beach.
 In 2000, the town of Elliston declared itself the “Root Cellar Capital of the World.”
-Though efforts of the town and Memorial University of Newfoundland, Elliston has been able to
+Though efforts of the town and Memorial University of Newfoundland, Elliston has